the Florence Project is hiring an

 Eligible for Parental Leave which includes Twelve (12) paid weeks

 This is an immediate opening.
-Salary is competitive for our field and geographical area and is commensurate with experience.
+Salary is commensurate with experience.
 The position will remain open until we receive enough qualified applicants.
 To apply, please submit a cover letter detailing your interest in the position as well as your resume, three professional references.
 Applications will be reviewed on a rolling basis, and candidates are encouraged to apply early.
 Only those selected for an interview will be contacted.
 The Florence Project values diversity in the workplace and strongly encourages applications from people of color, LGBTQ individuals, persons with disabilities, and members of underrepresented communities.

 At FIRRP, we recognize that people come with a wealth of experience and talent beyond just the requirements of a job.
 If your experience is close to what you see listed in our current job opportunities, please still consider applying.
 Diversity of experience and skills combined with passion is a key to innovation and excellence, which is very much valued at FIRRP.
 Therefore, we encourage people from all backgrounds to apply to our positions.
 Please let us know if you require accommodations during the interview process.